MoralBench: Moral Evaluation of LLMs: Benchmark and Method

 \subsubsection{Binary Moral Assessment}

 In our study, we present a novel approach to assessing the moral reasoning of LLMs by using a binary response format coupled with a comparative scoring system based on human responses.
-As shown in the left side of Figure \ref{fig:scoring}, for each item from the two datasets, instead of soliciting a scale response from the LLMs, we require a straightforward ``Agree'' or ``Disagree'' response to determine whether the model concurs with the presented moral statement.
+As shown in the left side of Figure \ref{fig:scoring}, for each item from the two datasets (MFQ-30 and MFV), instead of soliciting a scale response from the LLMs, we require a straightforward ``Agree'' or ``Disagree'' response to determine whether the model concurs with the presented moral statement.
 Given a statement \(S\) with an average human score \(H\) on a scale from 0 to 5, the scoring methodology for an LLM's response can be expressed as:

-For example, for a statement \(S\) with \(H\): If the LLM's response is ``Agree'' and the average human score of Agree is 2.73, then score \(L\) is 2.73; otherwise the score \(L\) is $5 - 2.73=2.27$.
+where M represent the maximum possible value.
+For example, for a statement \(S\) with \(H\): If the LLM's response is ``Agree'' and the average human score from previous research of Agree is 2.73, then score \(L\) is 2.73; otherwise the score \(L\) is $5 - 2.73=2.27$.
 The total moral score \(T\) of an LLM is computed by summing the score it receives across all questions.
 This scoring system not only quantifies the LLMs’ moral alignment with human norms on specific issues but also allows for a nuanced evaluation of whether the model's responses lean towards agreement or disagreement with established human moral standards.
 By translating the nuanced Likert scale responses into a binary choice framework and correlating these choices with human judgment scores, our method provides a clear and quantifiable measure of how closely the moral reasoning of LLMs mirrors human ethical evaluations.
 This approach facilitates a deeper understanding of the capabilities and limitations of LLMs in grappling with complex moral and ethical dilemmas.